programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 wish to cluster by selecting their boxes individually or by clicking '**Select all**' at the bottom, then chose '**Merge Selected and Re-Cluster**'.

-![Screenshot of OpenRefine Example][]

-Figure 2 : Overview of some clusters
+{% include figure.html src="../images/overviewOfSomeClusters.png" caption="Figure 2 : Overview of some clusters" %}

 The default clustering method is not too complicated, so it does not find all clusters yet.
 Experiment with different methods to see what